zackpyle/etch-docs/docs/docs/feature-flags/index.md

 }
 ```

-This file is specific to your WordPress install.

 :::info
 The `flags.user.json` must be a valid JSON file.
 An invalid JSON file (including an empty file) will cause an error.
 :::